-Even if you don’t have any specific travel plans, it’s a good idea to apply for a travel document at the same time you first submit your marriage-based green card application.
+Even if you don’t have any specific travel plans, it’s a good idea to apply for a travel document at the same time you first submit your green card application.
 Then, if you do need to travel for a family emergency, a business opportunity, or any other reason, you won’t need to decline because of your pending green card application.

 Why you need a travel document

 The travel document provides someone living in the United States with “advance parole.”
 (This has nothing to do with the “parole” you hear about in an episode of Law & Order.
 In the context of immigration law, “advance parole” is just a technical way of saying “permission ahead of time to re-enter the United States.”)

 If you leave the United States while your green card application is pending and you don’t have a travel document, U.S. Citizenship and Immigration Services (USCIS) will consider your green card application abandoned and will deny it.
 At best, that means you’ll have to redo all of the paperwork and pay the fees a second time.
 At worst, you could find yourself unable to re-enter the United States.